Options

 type: object

-More information about automated styleguides.
+More information about the automated design token overview.

 folder